Plant operators drive and control machines and equipment on building sites and road works. They are known as construction plant operatives.

 the demand for the job.

-Qualified operators earn around £9.00 to £12.50 an hour.
-With experience this can rise to around £21.00 an hour.
+Qualified operators earn around £10.00 to around £14.00 an hour.
+With experience this can rise to around £21.00 an hour or more.
 Specialist operators may earn more.
 You may often get extra pay through working overtime.
 You may also get a lodging allowance if you have to work away from home.

 You work outdoors on rough muddy ground in all kinds of weather.